Release Year: 1988

 The 1960s saw the emergence of a science fiction “new wave,” a host of fans, authors, and film makers who were taking the loosely defined genre far beyond where it had been before.
 By that decade, the concept of science fiction fandom as an organized population was really beginning to emerge.
 Fans of science fiction were becoming creators of science fiction, and the psychedelic imagery and anti-authoritarian sentiments of the counter culture were increasingly pervasive in new works of science fiction.
 As the ’60s became the 1970s, the science fiction new wave mingled with yet another new crop of fans and creators, resulting in the sprawling, often surreal style of science fiction that was my earliest exposure to the genre.
 While I was too young to actually grasp much of what was being said and done, the aesthetic of that era buried itself into my childhood subconscious, emerging years later to color my tastes and influences.
 Those early years were ones of impressions more than remembrances, if that makes sense.
 I recall a general sort of ambiance and style, but very little in the way of details.
 When I was old enough, I began deciphering and revisiting those impressions, and I was finally able to start exploring my obsession with the more outre, bizarre, and phantasmagorical examples of science fiction.

 By the time Star Wars rolled around, I already had a firm footing in the more speculative side of science fiction.
 So while Star Wars dazzled me, it didn’t lure me away from slower, more idea-driven science fiction.
 I still loved movies like Silent Running.
-And hell, I’m pretty sure I actually like Logan’s Run more than Star Wars — but that could have a lot to do with Jenny Agutter’s diaphanous mini-tunic, the first sighting of which is one of the key moments in my becoming a man.
-Around the same time, I was spending a lot of time with my mom at this big bookstore near Louisville called Hawley-Cooke Booksellers.
-It was like a Barnes & Noble size bookstore back before anyone had ever heard of Barnes & Noble, and I would camp out there in either the science fiction section or the magazine racks, both of which were vast.
+And hell, I’m pretty sure I actually like Logan’s Run more than Star Wars — but that could have a lot to do with Jenny Agutter’s diaphanous mini-tunic.
+Even a six-year-old can recognize the positive aspects of Jenny Agutter.
+Around the same time, I was spending a lot of time with my mom at this big bookstore near Louisville called Hawley-Cooke.
+It was like a Barnes & Noble size bookstore back before anyone had ever heard of Barnes & Noble.
+I would camp out there in either the science fiction section or the magazine racks.
 One day, as I was flipping through the latest issue of Starlog or Omni or something, I happen to glance up and see the cover of a magazine a little bit higher up on the shelves.
 It was an illustration of a topless woman in a slinky loincloth, doing what I’ve since come to refer to as “the wizard finger.”
 She was standing next to a sabertooth tiger and above her was a fantastic space scene.
 The magazine was called Heavy Metal, and I knew than and there that I had to have it.